ecovillage/hueman-7l-child/README.md

 Calendar page, if needed.
 In order for it to work, you'll need a page called ... 'calendar'.

+### parts/single-author-date.php

+Overwritten from vanilla hueman (3.3.4) - do not display author and date in 'betrieb' single view.

 ### style.css

 Main css overrides and new definitions.